PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 ## Microsoft 365 Defender Portal
 The portal home page has content grouped into common cards in the following categories:
-- Identities
+- Identities - Monitor the identities in your organization and keep track of suspicious or risky behaviors.
-- Data
+- Data - Help track user activity that could lead to unauthorized data disclosure.
-- Devices
+- Devices - Get up-to-date information on alerts, breach activity, and other threats on your devices.
-- Apps
+- Apps - Gain insight into how cloud apps are being used in your organization.

 The portal home page can be tweaked to meet your org's needs.